qgis/QGIS-Documentation/source/docs/documentation_guidelines/README.rst

 Introduction
 ============

-These are guidelines to use for latex to rst conversion.

-There is also information about general use of rst in QGIS documenation.
+These are guidelines about general use of rst in QGIS documentation.
+The documentation will be build automatically on the server 0, 8am, 4pm PDT (Pacific Daylight Time).
+The current status is available at http://docs.qgis.org.

 See also: http://sphinx.pocoo.org/markup/inline.html or convention.rst file.